hilmanski/onebitedev-hugo-old/content/posts/setting-up-new-supabase-project.md

 ![login supabase view](https://i.ibb.co/M2137mS/Screen-Shot-2021-08-10-at-7-23-10-AM.png)

 The dashboard looks empty for now, let's create a new project.
 We can use the default organization or you can create new one if you want to.

+We can group our projects by organizations.
+Each organization can have a different team members and billing information.
+We can invite someone into an organization  so we can collaborate on projects later.

 ## Create new project